 Annual income tax returns in the Netherlands

+Annual income tax is just one of the taxes that locals know to expect from the Belastingdienst.
 In the Netherlands, the fiscal year runs from 1 January to 31 December.
 The time frame for submitting income tax returns is from 1 March until 30 April.
 It is possible to request a further extension, but this must occur before the deadline.
 You can request an extension by contacting the Belastingdienst directly or by having your accountant make the request.

 How the system works